Introduction to Social Science Research (20 credits)

 This module links the introductory module and data collection module through consideration of research design, questions, warranting practices and sampling methods.
 All the elements of research design are linked into an over-arching theme of the full cycle of research activity.

-Social Research Methods I
+Social Research Methods I (20 credits)

 This module introduces the principles and practices of data collection and explores rationales of the various methods.
 It will focus on the different stages of data collection, including various methods used to gather textual and numerical data.

-Social Research Methods II
+Social Research Methods II (20 credits)

 This module introduces students to a range of approaches for analysing and handling data.
 It will include covering statistical methods for quantitative data and methodological approaches for qualitative data.
 It emphasises that the method of analysis is not determined by the method of collection.

 On completion of the taught modules (120 credits), Masters students undertake a 12,000 word dissertation on a subject of their choice.
 Each student is allocated a supervisor, selected for their experience of both the subject matter and supervision.